-* Arsenal, Manchester United: Brewhouse Cafe, 401 Moreland Avenue NE.
+* Arsenal, Manchester City and Leicester City: Brewhouse Cafe, 401 Moreland Avenue NE.
 MARTA Blue Line to Inman Park-Reynoldstown, then Bus 6 to Euclid & Moreland.

 * Chelsea: Ri Ra, 1080 Peachtree Street, 2 miles north of downtown.
 MARTA Red or Gold Line to Midtown Transit Station.

 * Liverpool: Meehan's Public House, 200 Peachtree Street.
 MARTA Red or Gold Line to Peachtree Center.

 * Tottenham Hotspur: A different Meehan's, 232 19th Street NW, 3 miles north of downtown.
 MARTA Red or Gold Line to Arts Center, then a 20-minute walk.
 (You were expecting Atlanta + Spurs to = Brains?
 Yeah, surrrre.)

 * Manchester United, Everton, Celtic and Barcelona: Fado Irish Pub, at The Shops Buckhead Atlanta, 273 Buckhead Avenue, 6 miles north of downtown.
 Bus 110.